ByteBrewerJB/esphome-modular-lvgl-buttons/README.md

 ### Sunton `ESP32-8048s070` 7.0" 480px * 800px Smart Screen

 This is the largest and higest resolution screen avalible for a low cost.
 It has a very good touch screen and good dimmining ability.
 Very good for info displays.

+### Guition `ESP32-jc4827w543C` 4.3" 480px * 272px Smart Screen

+Great screen with an very bright IPS display and dimming.
+You can get it on Ali for $20 USD.
+Only problem is ity only has 4MB of flash.
+ESPhome only lets you use half the flash so you need to fit your code in 2MB.
+It even has a DAC + AMP and a connector for a speaker but try fitting the audio output code in 2MB!